 With the so-called "Rayski Portraits" the first valid works are created.

 Adopts the artist name "Georg Baselitz", based on his birthplace.

 "1st Pandemonium Manifesto" and exhibition with his friend Eugen Schönbeck.

 Marriage to Elke Kretzschmar.
 Birth of son Daniel.

 Although Baselitz receives a stipend of 80 DM per month and works, and his wife receives a half-orphan's pension and also works, the young family is close to subsistence level.

 Beginning of friendship with gallery owner Michael Werner.

 First solo exhibition at "Werner & Katz" in West Berlin, which becomes a scandal.
-Confiscation of the paintings "Die große Nacht im Eimer" and "Der nackte Mann" by the German public prosecutor's office on charges of obscenity.
+Confiscation of the paintings "Die große Nacht im Eimer" and "Der nackte Mann" by the Berlin public prosecutor's office on charges of obscenity.

 First etchings are made in the print shop at Wolfsburg Castle in Lower Saxony.